 SUGGESTED DONATIONS FOR THE 2016 TOY RUN IN CAPE TOWN

 Every year, the Toy Run collects thousands of soft toys suitable for young children but there is a growing need for gifts for older kids.
 Age-appropriate gifts for teenagers include:

 - Sports equipment (cricket sets, basketball hoops, soccer balls, tennis balls, rugby balls, etc.)

 - Craft kits

 - Puzzles and board games

-- Please be advised, no toy guns of any kind will be distributed
+Please note: No toy guns of any kind will be distributed.

-- Pillions need not be licensed, but road rules apply and no children under 16 are allowed to ride pillion.
+- Pillions do not need to be licensed but normal road rules apply.
+No children under 16 years of age are allowed to ride pillion

-Please note: participants in the Toy Run do so at their own risk, organisers and affiliated parties are indemnified of any and all liabilities.
+Please note: Bikers participate in the Toy Run at their own risk; organisers and affiliated parties are indemnified of any and all liabilities.

 You don’t have to own a motorcycle to take part, rent a Harley-Davidson for the day and join in on this awesome experience.